Risa Epstein | National Executive Director

 I was born and raised in Krakow, Poland and moved to Canada in the 1990’s.

-I have been working for Canadian Young Judaea for 8 years as the Biluim Israel Administrator.
+I have been working for Canadian Young Judaea for 12 years as the Biluim Israel Administrator.
 My two beautiful daughters have attended CYJ since they started their journey at Camp Shalom.
-My oldest daughter Lailah, was a first year staff at Camp Shalom this past summer, while my youngest daughter Rachel has just finished her Post summer at Camp Solelim and will be going to Camp Biluim Canada this coming summer.
+My oldest daughter Lailah is a student at Guelph University, while my youngest daughter Rachel has just finished herBiluim Canada Summer and will be going to Biluim Israel this coming summer.
 Both my daughters have always been extremely involved in Junior Programming, JOLT, Youth Council, and even Alternative Winter Break.